 “But even if our gospel is veiled, it is veiled to those who are perishing, whose minds the god of this age has blinded, who do not believe, lest the light of the gospel of the glory of Christ, who is the image of God, should shine on them.
 For we do not preach ourselves, but Christ Jesus the Lord, and ourselves your bondservants for Jesus' sake” (2 Cor.
 4:3-5).

-One might ask- the image of which God?
-The false god[s] of all the nations?
+One might ask, “Is the image of which God the false god[s] of all the nations?
 What Jesus would they be preaching when they offer Jesus as the son of a foreign God?
-And what about the god of this age who has blinded them to the gospel—which is the glory of Christ- God becoming man through the Hebrews?
+What about the god of this age who has blinded them to the gospel—which is the glory of Christ, God becoming man through the Hebrews?

-This is wicked to tell people- this is leading them away from the pure devotion the Scripture speaks of and that all of us should be striving to hold.
+This is wicked to tell people these things.
+This is leading them away from the pure devotion the Scripture speaks of and that all of us should be striving to hold.

-Another Jesus brings another spirit which points to another gospel- ANOTHER WAY.
+Another Jesus brings another spirit which points to another gospel, it is ANOTHER WAY.

-The problem- these men do not understand the name that the gospel is focused upon.
-When you call upon the Lord to save you are calling upon Jesus who is Yahweh, the God of Israel, not the son of another God of another culture.
-You become an enemy of the gospel when you offer this as the way to know God.
+The problem is when you do not understand the Name that the Gospel is focused upon.
+When you call upon the Lord to save you, you are calling upon Jesus who is Yahweh, the God of Israel, not the son of another god of another culture.
+You become an enemy of the Gospel when you offer this as the way to know God.

 This is no different than what the World Council of Churches message is.
-This fits well into a generic one-world creator, a God with many names – that promotes interfaith, that excludes none.
+This fits well into a generic One World creator, a god with many names who accepts interfaith and excludes none.
 They are not preaching the God who is to be worshipped by all the nations but instead all the nation’s gods.